edo9300/unlaunch-installer/README.md

 - Keeps a recovery copy of unlaunch in NAND to protect against future bricks (only on retail consoles)

+## Notes
+This installer comes bundled with a specific version of unlaunch (2.0), but can load a separate unlaunch installer from the root of the sd card, named `unlaunch.dsi`.
+Supported unlaunch versions are 1.8, 1.9 and 2.0, since earlier ones don't work if installed with this new method.

 ## Differences with official installer
 The Nintendo DSi's stage2 has a failsafe where it will load a backup launcher (HNAA) if it can't find the real one (eg. missing, corrupted), even on retail